 Underground Tour Schedule

-Dynamic Earth underground tours are 45 minutes in length, are offered in French and English and run regularly through the day.
+Dynamic Earth underground tours are 1 hour and 15 minutes in length, are offered in French and English and run regularly through the day.
 Make sure to pick up your pass for the next available tour time as soon as you arrive!

 Additional tours may be run based on demand and availability.